- More than 12,000 people between the ages of 0 and 19 die from unintentional injuries each year.

 When parents and guardians drop their children off at daycare or put them on the bus in the morning, they do so with the assumption that the adults in charge of their care will keep them safe.
 No parent expects a phone call during the workday telling them that their child has suffered an injury after being involved in an accident.
 Unfortunately, these phone calls are made every day.

-As Miami personal injury lawyers, we have represented families in which children have suffered injury through no fault of their own.
+As Nashville personal injury lawyers, we have represented families in which children have suffered injury through no fault of their own.
 Many of these children were injured in accidents that were preventable while out of their parents’ care.
 If you have a small or school-aged child, knowing the most common school and daycare injuries can help you keep them safe.

 Without a doubt, the most common injuries at school occur on the playground.
 Teachers and other staff tasked with supervising children on a playground or gym set have an incredible responsibility.